ravi-prakash1907/A-tracking-of-COVID-19/Main Documentation/Main Documentation.md

 <br />
-Here we see a <u>high rise in the predicted values of Active Case(%)</u>, which seems very strange because we already know that China has been very successful to have control over this epidemic.<br />
+Here we see a high rise in the predicted values of Active Case(%), which seems very strange because we already know that China has been very successful to have control over this epidemic.<br />
-* It means that - although our model fits best in this scenario, yet <u>there's some problem behind this sudden rise</u> in new Cases.<br /><br />
+* It means that - although our model fits best in this scenario, yet there's some problem behind this sudden rise in new Cases.<br /><br />

 ### Then how our model fits so perfectly??
 > * Here comes the term: **Model Overfitting**!